gymnastjs/gymnast/storybook/stories/grid/align.md

 # Align

 `align` parameter determines the vertical alignment.
-It allows for `top`, `bottom` or `center` values.
+It allows for `start`, `end` or `center` values.

-Note that while `align="top"` has the same behavior than the default, `align="top"` is useful to break inheritance.
+Omitting it sets the default behavior (stretch).

-For instance, if the parent is set to `align="center"`, setting a child to `align="top"` will ensure its children align to the top.
+Note that if `direction="row"` is used, align applies to the horizontal alignment, since it uses `flex-direction` and `align-content` under the hood.